 Stop, Start, Continue meetings are a great way for leaders and employees to clarify what isn’t working, what new tasks or processes need to be introduced and what is working well, helping employees across the company hierarchy to better understand how to adjust their work.

 At Netflix, Stop, Start, Continue team meetings are used to help improve transparency, with recognition of the importance of openness rippling throughout the company, from the executive level down through teams and their individual members.

 Hold regular check-ins and 1-2-1s

 The lifeblood of effective continuous feedback in the modern workplace are the regular check-ins and 1-2-1s managers hold with their direct reports.
-These are the meetings which keep a finger on the pulse of your business, highlight problem areas before they get out of hand and encouraging continuous discourse to maximize the effective accomplishment of targets.
+These are the meetings that keep a finger on the pulse of your business, highlight problem areas before they get out of hand and encourage continuous discourse to maximize the effective accomplishment of targets.